robinnewhouse/ATLASJetReconstruction/README.md

 *NOTE* : It is very important to note that when using this framework, all of the files intended to be sent to the grid (e.g. python configuration files) must be part of a RootCore package in your local space.
-For instance, the python configuration file must thus be specified using a package path like in `config_Tutorial3.py` (*PA, Joe where must this be specified, can this be clarified?*) :
+For instance, if your python configuration uses the same style as config_Tutorial3.py, that is calling configuration functions defined in another python script, the python script containing the function definitions should be stored in the `<package-name>/scripts` directory and this same path should be used in the main python config file:

 ```
 m_configScript="JSSTutorial/xAHjetconfig_example.py"